- Hotel & Travel

 Reservations are on a first-come, first-served basis.
 Payment will be charged by your hotel, not ConferenceDirect.

-Note: ConferenceDirect will forward payment information to hotels starting on July 25, 2018.
+Note: ConferenceDirect will forward payment information to hotels beginning on March 2, 2020.

 A valid deposit for one night’s room and tax is required to confirm a reservation.

 Some hotels charge a deposit of one night’s room and tax to your credit card prior to your arrival.
 Make all additional payment arrangements directly with your hotel.
-All rooms are subject to room and occupancy tax of 14.45% (may vary by hotel and subject to change).
+All rooms are subject to a daily room and occupancy tax of 16.25% (may vary by hotel and subject to change).

 ConferenceDirect will send a reservation confirmation.
 We strongly recommend that you bring your confirmation with you to the meeting.